Remote ActiveMQ authentication and authorization

 <broker> <!-- ... --> <managementContext> <managementContext createConnector="false"/> </managementContext> <plugins> <jaasAuthenticationPlugin configuration="activemq-domain" /> <runtimeConfigurationPlugin checkPeriod="1000" /> <authorizationPlugin> <map> <authorizationMap> <authorizationEntries> <authorizationEntry topic="jmsPrefix.statistics.>" read="admins" write="admins" admin="admins" /> <authorizationEntry topic="jmsPrefix.io.toro.martini.>" read="admins" write="admins" admin="admins" /> <authorizationEntry queue="jmsPrefix.io.toro.martini.>" read="admins" write="admins" admin="admins" /> <authorizationEntry topic="ActiveMQ.Advisory.>" read="admins" write="admins" admin="admins" /> </authorizationEntries> </authorizationMap> </map> </authorizationPlugin> </plugins> <!-- ... --> </broker>

-To let Martini connect to the remote ActiveMQ instance after updating its security policies, we must now edit its application properties.
+To let Martini connect to the remote ActiveMQ instance after updating its security policies, you must now edit its application properties.

 Write your configurations in